Once we’ve given a planning permit, planners can ask to make changes to the following details in those plans:

-- include a written summary of the changes.
+- include a list of the changes.

-Lodge amendment submissions online
+- amendment submissions

-- an amendment to a permit and associated plans
+- amendments to permits and relevant plans

 - a Secondary Consent request for changes to the endorsed plans

-- plans to comply with permit conditions
+- plans to follow permit conditions

-- a request for extension of time to start and finish a permitted development.
+- a request for extension of time to start and finish a permitted development

-Yes you can.
+Yes, you can.

 Revise your submission via ePlanning